LAStools/LAStools/bin/lascopy_README.txt

   in the source file remain unchanged unless the option '-zero' is used that set the selected attributes to 0 instead.

+  A simpler copy can be activated with option '-unmatched' which does not check for identical GPS-time and return number but simply copies the requested attribute in the order the point are in.

   Please license from martin@rapidlasso.com before using lascopy commercially.
 Please note that the unlicensed version will set intensity, gps_time, user data, and point source ID to zero,